-J T To for ward notice of motions to N.O.S.S.A.
-3-5 To receive and distribute all sport schedules 3-6 To act on all reports or protests.
-3-7 To conduct an annual review of fees with the Treasurer, that in the event of a credit a cheque be issued to the school. · 4.
-TREASURER 4-1 To deposit all monies received by the Association in a bank (also refer to account held for this sole purpose Article VIII - 4-2 To disburse any debts of the Association upon receipt of the Finances - Pg17) official voucher and invoice or receipt. , , , , , , , , , , , , , , , , , , , 4-3 To present a financial statement of income and disbursements to .
-0 the regular meetings of the Executive and the Association.
+3-4 3-5 3-6 3-7 To forward notice-of-motions to N.O.S.S.A.
+To receive and distribute all sport schedules To act on all reports or protests.
+To conduct an annual review of fees with the Treasurer, that in the event of a credit a cheque be issued to the school.
+4. TREASURER (also refer to 4-1 To deposit all monies received by the Association in a bank account held for this sole purpose Article VIII - Finances - Pg17) 4-2 To disburse any debts of the Association upon receipt of the official voucher and invoice or receipt.
+4-3 To present a financial statement of income and disbursements to the regular meetings of the Executive and the Association.
 4-4 To invoice each school for its annual membership fee according to Article VIII sections 1-1, 1-2, 1-3 and 1-4.
 4-5 To receive sport committee estimates of costs from the pre- season meetings and to pay these costs upon approval of the Executive.
-4-6 To present an audited statement of Association finances to the .
-0 Annual Meeting in June but not later than the first regular meeting in the new school year.
-4-7 To conduct an annual review of fees with the Athletic . , Administrator, that in the event of a credit a cheque be issued to the school.
-5. PRINCIPALS' 5-1 To provide liaison between the public and separate schools ٠.
-REP - Principals' Association and the S.D.S.S.A.A 5-2 To advise the executive on matters relating to school curriculum 5 - organization and operation.
-5-3 To chair the negotiation meetings with officials re: fee contracts 5-4 To be liaison person on the transfer committee and to report back . to the executive.
-5-5 To provide the exam dates and professional activity days for the 3 3 N.O.S.S.A. and Association Annual Meetings.
-6. VP'S 6-1 To provide liaison between the Vice Principals' Association and ٥.
-REP the S.D.S.S.A.A.
+4-6 To present an audited statement of Association finances to the Annual Meeting in June but not later than the first regular meeting in the new school year.
+4-7 To conduct an annual review of fees with the Athletic Administrator, that in the event of a credit a cheque be issued to the school.
+5. PRINCIPALS' REP 5-1 To provide liaison between the public and separate schools Principals' Association and the S.D.S.S.A.A 5-2 To advise the executive on matters relating to school curriculum organization and operation.
+5-3 To chair the negotiation meetings with officials re: fee contracts 5-4 To be liaison person on the transfer committee and to report back to the executive.
+5-5 To provide the exam dates and professional activity days for the N.O.S.S.A. and Association Annual Meetings.
+6. VP'S REP 6-1 To provide liaison between the Vice Principals' Association and the S.D.S.S.A.A.
 6-2 To chair the meetings of the Board of Reference.
-J . a state the three drives as the sound of the ferrollock